Compendium

 Gutters & Downpipes in 2mm Scale

-Adding gutters and downpipes to 2mm scale buildings can significantly enhance realism, particularly in close-up photography and exhibition settings.
+Adding gutters and downpipes to 2mm scale buildings can greatly enhance realism, particularly in close-up photography and exhibition settings.
+Though small details, well-made rainwater goods help a building feel complete and convincingly part of its surroundings.

 Materials for Downpipes